opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 #### Flow rules and groups

-Check the ONOS flow rules, you should see 3 flow rules for each device.
+Check the ONOS flow rules.
+You should see three flow rules for each device.
 For example, to show all flow rules installed so far on device `leaf1`:

 ```